 No. Normal male breasts do not contain dense tissue.

 Sometimes men’s breasts do grow and look more like female breasts (known as gynecomastia).
 This can happen as men age or can be caused by some medicines.

 It is important to remember that men can also get breast cancer.
 A mammogram can be done in men to check a lump.

 38. Is breast density inherited?

-41. What if I have dense breasts and a BRCA gene mutation?
+40. What if I have dense breasts and a disease-causing BRCA gene variant (mutation)?

 BRCA gene mutations and dense breasts both increase the chances that a woman will get breast cancer.
 However, BRCA1 or BRCA2 mutations put women at a much higher risk for getting breast cancer than the risk from having dense breasts.

 Because BRCA gene carriers are more likely to get breast cancer at a younger age, they usually get a breast MRI as part of their breast screening.
 In these women, breast screening should also start earlier, with MRI beginning at age 25 and mammography starting at age 30 or later.

 MRI screening for women with BRCA mutations is suggested whether or not they have dense breasts.